Diversity of Fuzzy Dark Matter Solitons: Abstract

 \section{Abstract}

 According to the Schrödinger-Poisson equations, fuzzy dark matter (FDM) can form a stable equilibrium configuration, the so-called FDM soliton.
-In principle, given the FDM particle mass, the profile of FDM soliton is fixed.
+In principle, given the FDM particle mass, the profile of the FDM soliton is fixed.
 In practice, however, there is a great diversity of structures in the Universe.
-In this paper, we enumerate some possible causes of such diversity, such as the effects of the gravitoelectric field, the gravitomagnetic field, an extra denser and compact FDM soliton and an ellipsoidal baryon background.
-And we find that the effects of the gravitomagnetic field are very weak but the effects of the others are considerable.
+Possible causes of such diversity can lie in such sources as the gravitoelectric field due to a central supermassive black hole, the gravitomagnetic field due to the system angular momentum, an extra denser and compact FDM soliton and an ellipsoidal baryon background.
+We find that the effects of the gravitomagnetic field due to the soliton's self-angular momentum are very weak while those of the other source s are considerable.